danmolloy/danmolloy/README.md

 # Hi, I’m @danmolloy

-I'm currently learning front end web development.
-I'm looking to get involved with others, learn, and most importantly have fun!
+I'm currently learning react and related libraries.
+Feel free to check out my projects or get in contact.

 <!---
 danmolloy/danmolloy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.